thomasballinger/dalsegno/readme.md

   - [ ] parse code for function asts
   - [ ] restore
   - [ ] more parse-time errors (arity, valid literals)
+  - [ ] vary speed in runner to achieve constant fps

 * gamelib
   - [x] methods for scheduling drawings and for clearing then drawing all at once